What is Group Income Protection?

 With a Group Income Protection policy in place, you get access to rehabilitation and absence management specialists from day one, or as soon as you find out an employee is sick.

-Now isn’t that peace of mind?
-More on this below…
+How’s that for peace of mind?

 How much will Group Sick Pay Insurance Cost?